1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Was the treaty the ended World War One
  - signed 28 June 1919
  - Important provision being ¨Germany [to] accept the responsibility of Germany and her allies for causing all the loss and damage¨
- - Woodrow Wilson wanted to help Germany so there will be no more Great Wars also wanted an Association of Nations
+ - Woodrow Wilson wanted to help Germany so there will be no more Great Wars also wanted an Association of Nations(14 points)
  - Japan gets all of Germany oversea colonies
 #### Henry Cabot Lodge
  -